Skip to main content

 scalar.dl.client.cert_holder_id=foo

-# A certificate file path to use.
+# A path to the certificate file.

 Register the certificate